 More than 80 percent of individuals starting or continuing an HIV drug regimen in the U.S. today take one or more HIV drugs manufactured by Gilead Sciences, Inc., according to a lawsuit filed against Gilead.
 However, five of the company’s drugs have been linked to multiple serious complications because they all contain tenofovir disoproxil fumarate (TDF).
 This substance is highly toxic in large doses over a long period of time.
 One of the medications in question, Truvada, is used to both reduce the risk of contracting HIV-1 and treat the illness in combination with other medications.
 Adverse reactions to this medication include decreased bone density, lactic acidosis (the buildup of lactic acid in the blood), kidney failure and liver problems.
 Several lawsuits are now being filed against the drug’s manufacturer from individuals who began treatment with Truvada and developed severe medical problems.

-If you or a loved one has experienced severe bone loss, liver-related issues or kidney side effects after taking the HIV antiviral drug Truvada, it is best to seek legal representation as soon as possible.
+If you or a loved one has experienced severe bone loss, liver-related issues or kidney side effects after taking the HIV antiviral drug Truvada, it is best to seek legal representation from a Cincinnati Truvada lawyer.
 You may be entitled to file a Truvada lawsuit.
 The knowledgeable defective drug attorneys at O’Connor, Acciani & Levy can review your claim, determine your legal options, and discuss whether you may qualify for financial compensation.
 We offer free consultations at no risk or obligation to you.
 This means you decide to take legal action or not.
 If you decide to move forward, you will not be charged for our services unless we help you win your case.

 HOW DOES TRUVADA WORK?